monty124/dockerovpn/README.md

 ### Run the Code

 - From within the code folder
+- edit the .sonarr or .radarr file to ensure it is relavent to your local network
 - setup terraform
 ```
     terraform init
 ```
 - plan your deployment and answer any questions eg:
 ```
     terraform plan -out=sonarr
 ```